-- the specialized legal, financial and cultural background to pursue a successful career in academia and research, private organisations that trade in works of art, museums, art collections, law firms practicing in the field or public sector organizations involved in the management, legal protection, re-claiming and supporting works of art
+- the specialized legal, financial and cultural background to pursue a successful career in academia and research, private organisations that trade in works of art, museums, art collections, law firms practising in the field or public sector organizations involved in the management, legal protection, re-claiming and supporting works of art,

 - insights on those fields of law (constitutional, civil, penal etc.) affecting the legal protection of works of art.

 The Core Modules

 - Cultural property regulation and national and international heritage legislation.
 International protection of cultural property